Prunes for Health

 Don't go overboard on prunes because their very high fiber content gives them laxative properties.
 In fact, prune juice is the only juice that contains sufficient fiber to have a laxative effect!

 Surprise your guests with a different kind of fruit salad.
 Soak some dried fruit such as prunes, apricots, apple slices and cranberries in an infusion of tea.
-Add one or two 4 Inch Cinnamon Sticks, and let soak until the fruits plump up.
+Add one or two cinnamon sticks, and let soak until the fruits plump up.
 Remove the cinnamon sticks, drain and serve in attractive dessert cups.

 Did You Know?